 If you drive a vehicle that requires a Classe 1, 2, 3 or 4B licence in the United States, the assessments are required:

-You have to schedule an appointment with the physician of your choice.
+You have to schedule an appointment with a physician or specialized nurse practitioner of your choice.

-On the day of the appointment, bring the forms we enclosed with your letter for the physician to fill out and sign.
+On the day of the appointment, bring the forms we enclosed with your letter for the chosen health care professional to fill out and sign.

 We cannot help you find a physician, nor can we help you schedule an appointment more quickly.
 If you do not have a family physician, consult the government’s health and wellness portal to find a resource near your home that offers medical consultations without an appointment.

-It is important that you send us the Medical Examination Report (PDF, 298 KB) before the deadline indicated in your letter to avoid the suspension of your driver’s licence or your right to obtain one.
+It is important that you send us the Report on a Person's State of Health (PDF, 287.0 KB) before the deadline indicated in your letter to avoid the suspension of your driver’s licence or your right to obtain one.

 Service de l’évaluation médicale et du suivi du comportement